radeberger/open-close-elevator-doors/README.md

 # open-close-elevator-doors
-small project for detecting opened or closed elevator doors we take some photos where elevator doors opened or closed to train our network
+Small project for detecting opened or closed elevator doors.
+We take some photos where elevator doors opened or closed to train our network.